This text is taken from an interview with Francis Hallé, conducted by Éric Fabre in the context of the 2020 COVID crisis.

 Isn’t it about time?
 Since the forests are literally burning?

-Yes, one of the priorities should be protection against wildfires.
-It’s easy to say, but it’s so easy to start a fire.
+Yes, one of the priorities should be fire protection.
+It’s easy to say, but it’s so simple to start a fire.
 Any idiot, criminal or not, can do it.
-I know from my contacts in Australia that it’s absolutely horrible.
-These aren’t big fires, they’re mega-fires.
-It’s a whole other level.
-We’re no match against mega-fires.
-They form a column of flames that separates and a ball of fire flies off and lands 10 km away.
-So no matter what human or material resources we put into it, there’s nothing we can do.
-Things aren’t looking good for Australians, I’m very worried about them.
-I wonder if this is a sign of the global events to come if we aren’t able to limit the rise in temperatures.
+I have contacts in Australia, and it’s absolute horror; these aren’t big fires, they’re mega-fires, a notch above.
+You can’t do anything about mega-fires, they create a column of flame that chokes and a ball that goes off and falls 10 km away.
+So no matter how much manpower and equipment you put in, there’s nothing you can do.
+The Australians are off to a very bad start.
+I’m very worried about that country.
+I wonder if this is a forerunner of events on a global scale, if we don’t manage to limit the rise in temperatures.

 Beyond these new means, there are huge security and protection issues at stake for these existing forests, what do you think should be done?